-App helps parents talk to tweens about sexApril 12th, 2013 in Health /
+App helps parents talk to tweens about sexApril 12, 2013 in Medicine & Health / Health

 A new app that helps parents discuss confronting sexual issues with their tweens (10-13 year olds) has been developed in a collaboration between psychologist and Swinburne University of Technology alumna Sarah Calleja and Swinburne design students.

 "Parents complain there is little suitable material to support them in having meaningful conversations about confronting sexual issues with their tweens that enables them to share their personal values and ethics," Ms Calleja said.